-Kate Pullinger gives talks and readings frequently (look at the Events page for future events); she also offers private 1-1 mentoring for emerging writers in both print and new media.
+Kate Pullinger gives talks and readings frequently.
 She is Professor of Creative Writing and New Media at Bath Spa University.

 Other current projects include a libretto based on Oscar Wilde’s The Picture of Dorian Grey, commissioned by the Slovak National Theatre in collaboration with the composer Lubica Cekovska.
-This work will be premiered in Bratislava in 2013.
-Recent projects include working with digital artist James Coupe on Surveillance Suite, a project that generates stories using facial recognition software.
+This work was premiered in Bratislava in November 2013 and well reviewed in the German, Austrian, and American press, including a good review in The New York Times.

 Kate Pullinger was born in Cranbrook, British Columbia, and went to high school on Vancouver Island.
 She dropped out of McGill University, Montreal, after a year and a half of not studying philosophy and literature, then spent a year working in a copper mine in the Yukon, northern Canada, where she crushed rocks and saved money.
 She spent that money travelling and ended up in London, England, where she has been ever since.
 She is married and has two children.